icecreamjs/icecream/docs/how-it-works.md

 ReactDOM.render(<Container />, document.getElementById("root"));
 ```

-Here the code of the App.js file:
+Here is the code of the App.js file:

 ```js
 // App.js